sytnic/static-site/about.markdown

 permalink: /about/
 ---

+Hello, I'm Nate!
+This is my blog.

+I have some cool [projects](/projects) you might want to check out.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: